saurabh17a/GJ2018/README.md

-"Website for GyanJyoti - Annual tech fest of HCST."
+##Website for GyanJyoti - Annual tech fest of HCST.